PATRIOT LIFE

 Seventh and eighth grade Drama is a year-long course that introduces students to an overview of acting and performance techniques.
 Students learn basic theater vocabulary, acting styles, and memorization techniques while focusing on creative movement, voice control, and character development.
 The semester class ends in a class play performed for parents.

-At the high school level, Christian High students can choose from three levels of art: Art I, Art II, and AP Studio Art.
+At the high school level, there are five levels of art for students: Art I, Art II, Art III, Art III Honors, and AP Studio Art.
 Students develop observation and technical skills in drawing, painting, design, printmaking, and sculpture while developing confidence in creative and visual expression.
 With an emphasis on studio production, our art program is designed to develop art appreciation, higher-level thinking and problem solving, art-related technology skills, art criticism, art history, and aesthetics.

 Introduction to Photography is a non-darkroom course that introduces students to basic camera function and care, an introduction to using Photoshop to edit and enhance photos, and create digital art.